Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 Late March 2018: The People’s Court of Ho Chi Minh City returned Luu Van Vinh’s case to the authorities for further investigation, refusing to prosecute him at the time.

-March 27, 2018: Dissident singer Mai Khoi was detained by authorities for eight hours after arriving home from a European tour for her new album, “Dissent.”
+March 27, 2018: Dissident singer and well-known activist Mai Khoi was detained by authorities for eight hours after arriving home from a European tour for her new album, “Dissent.”

 April 2018: The US Commission on International Religious Freedom released its 2018 Annual Report, once again recommending classifying Vietnam as a Tier 1 Country of Particular Concern.